micromata/generator-baumeister/app/templates/_README.md

 ### Including static files from dependencies

 Sometimes you need to copy static files from an npm package to your project.
-This may be fonts or JavaScript files you need to include via a separate `<script>` tags.
+This may be fonts or JavaScript files you need to include via separate `<script>` tags.
-To handle that you have to include the files in the `vendor.includeStaticFiles` section of your `baumeister.json`.
+To handle that you have to include the files in the `vendor.includeStaticFiles` section of your [`baumeister.json`](#adjust-settings-via-the-baumeister-configuration-file).
 Please note that glob pattern matching is supported over here.

 ```
 "includeStaticFiles": [